blrgis/blrgis.github.io/README.md

 ## About

-BlrGIS is a group of people who want to create a easily accessible Geographic Information System resources for the community to use.
+BlrGIS is a group of people who want to create a easily accessible Geographic Information System and remote sensing based resources for the community to use in a easy to understand starter friendly format.
 These articles are written as part of our learning process for all of these GIS concepts, so if there are any room for improvement please provide your feedback.

 ## Articles